Actindo-AG/Documentation/Shopify/Overview/01_General.md

 The Actindo *Shopify* plugin offers the following benefits:

-- Creation of Shopify products incl. all merchant-specific additional fields directly from the PIM.
+- easy installation via the *Shopify app store*
-- Stock/supplier inventories are transferred live to Shopify.
+- customizable connection settings of the Shopify connection
-- Existing products in Shopify can be imported to Actindo.
+- reliable data exchange between Shopify and Actindo

 ## Prerequisites